osu-eesc/cms-docs/user-guide/docs/content-types/program.md

 The edit screen for a program has three sections:

   - **Landing Page**: This is where you control the content on the program’s landing page.
 It acts like a subpage.
 See the [Subpage](../content-types/subpage.md) section of this chapter for more information.
-  - **Other Content**: You can add additional links to the sidebar on program pages.
-These will show up on every page associated with the program.
+  - **Contact info and other Content**: This is where you can edit the location and contact information for the program.
 You can also edit the introductory text for certain automatically generated program pages.
+  - **Tags**: This is where you can edit the tags for the program.
-  - **Program Info**: This is where you can edit the description, thumbnail image (photo or square graphic companion logo that has been approved by OSU), tags, location, and contact information for the program.
+  - **Teaser settings**: This is where you can edit the description, thumbnail image (photo or square graphic companion logo that has been approved by OSU) for the program.

 > **Quick Tip**: Members of program groups can feature educational content entered by Content Teams on their pages.
 See: [Organizing and Displaying Content on Other Pages](../managing-content.md#displaying-and-organizing-content-on-other-pages).